sowmiya493/Aws_project1/README.md

-# Aws_project1
+# Product-AWS

-# Product Management System
+# Serverless web application

-This is a simple product management system built using AWS Lambda, DynamoDB, and an HTML interface.
+This is a  Serverless web application built using AWS Lambda, DynamoDB, and an HTML interface.

 ## Features